yiisoft/validator/docs/guide/built-in-rules-each.md

 ]);
 ```

-For more information on how to use it together with `Nested`, see the [Nested] guide.
+For more information about using it with `Nested`, see the [Nested] guide.

 [RGB color]: https://en.wikipedia.org/wiki/RGB_color_model
 [Nested]: built-in-rules-nested.md